 During the inspection your goal is comprehension.
 Feel free to ask as many questions as necessary to fully understand the problems that are brought to your attention; this is your inspection.

 4. If a home inspector is a generalist, why hire one?
 Wouldn't I be better off hiring specialists?
 Yes and No. Hiring specialists for all major systems (building envelope, structure, electrical, plumbing, heating) is cost prohibitive and difficult to schedule within the time constraints of a real estate transaction.
 Many specialists are also selling repair work.
 We are not a repair company.
 We are a problem finding company.
 I have nothing to gain by trying to create a problem where there isn't one.
-You are paying us for a professional opinion of the overall condition of the major systems in the home.
+You are paying for a professional opinion of the overall condition of the major systems in the home.

 5. Can I schedule on the weekend?
-Yes.
-I do work weekends, but those slots tend to go very quickly so I wouldn't count on it.
+Sometimes.
+I do work some weekends, but those slots tend to go very quickly so I wouldn't count on it.
 Also realize we have to work around the sellers' schedule, and many people do not want to leave the house on a weekend.
 Once you have an accepted offer on a house you typically need to get your inspections done fairly quickly according to the dates on your contract.
 Your agent can help you understand this better, but be prepared to have your inspection on a weekday since that is the most likely scenario.

 6. Should my buyer agent be there?
 Yes.
 Your agent can help you put the information we are providing in context to the value of the home, whereas we cannot relate our findings to the value of real estate, or the cost of repairs; the state of Massachusetts specifically prohibits home inspectors from doing so.
 The advice of an experienced agent, qualified contractor, real estate attorney, or other professional is crucial in helping you relate the information we are providing to the framework of your real estate deal.